NoBrainerORM/nobrainer.io/docs/indexes.md

 {% endhighlight %}

 `update_indexes` will drop indexes that are no longer declared.
-This might be a bit dangerous, so we want to provide some confirmation measures in the future.
+This might be a bit dangerous, so we want to provide some sort of confirmations in the future.